renaissance-publishing/renaissance/content/chapters/11-combat.md

     see *Movement Skills*.

-      - However, in order to be ridden in combat, the mount has to have been trained for war—or has to be from a species that is not frightened by battle.
+      - However, in order to be ridden in combat, the mount has to have been trained for war — or has to be from a species that is not frightened by battle.

   - The mount and rider can be attacked separately, and mounts can be